sympy/sympy/doc/src/modules/polys/domainsintro.rst

 `\mathbb{Q}(\sqrt{2})` consists of numbers of the form `a+b\sqrt{2}` where `a` and `b` are rational numbers.
-Consequently every number in this field can be represented as a pair ``(a, b)`` of elements of ``QQ``.
+Consequently every number in this field can be represented as a pair ``(a, b)`` of elements of :ref:`QQ`.
 The domain element stores these two in a list and also stores a list representation of the *minimal polynomial* for the extension element `\sqrt{2}`.
 There is a sympy function :py:func:`~.minpoly` that can compute the minimal polynomial of any algebraic expression over the rationals::